-Posted by Maria T. Hurd, CPA In a highly regulated industry with complicated rules that always have exceptions (except when the exception does not apply) it is inevitable that sooner or later a failure to follow the plan document will take place.
+Posted by Maria Hurd, CPA Disclaimer: All blog posts are valid as of the date published.
+In a highly regulated industry with complicated rules that always have exceptions (except when the exception does not apply) it is inevitable that sooner or later a failure to follow the plan document will take place.
 Such operational errors can be corrected through the … Continued